Skip to Content

 Scotland’s east coast is as beautiful, wild, and as rugged as the west, but is often forgotten by visitors rushing past on the A90 heading north to Aberdeen.
 Instead take the Angus Coastal Route (the A92), one of Scotland’s most scenic roads, passing along the Angus, Kincardine and Aberdeenshire coast.

 On the way, you pass beautiful beaches, the spectacular Dunnottar Castle and as much fresh fish as you can eat in pretty seaside villages.
 It is also one of the best places to visit Scotland if you like the sun, but I can never guarantee you a blue sky!
-Read more: How to visit the Angus Coast
+Read more: how to visit Angus.

 best places to visit in Scotland